CircleCI-Public/multi_org_usage_report/README.md

 ## Troubleshooting

 - **API Rate Limiting**: The script includes progressive backoff to handle rate limiting.
-However, CircleCI does rate limit the number of request you may make per day
+However, CircleCI does rate limit the number of request you may make per hour
 - **Job Processing Time**: For large organizations, the job may take several minutes to complete
 - **Authentication Errors**: Check that your CircleCI token has the correct access for your organization